 • No. students scored 30 points and above: 92%

 Principal Christopher Sammons said: "Regardless of which pathway our students have chosen, they have earned places at a range of excellent universities around the world.
 We are proud of each individual and these average statistics cannot do justice to the many stories of personal growth."

-Designed by architect Patrick Lau, WIS is perched on a clifftop in Pok Fu Lam overlooking the busy Lamma Channel.
+Designed by architect Patrick Lau, WIS is perched on a clifftop in Pok Fu Lam, overlooking the busy Lamma Channel.
 Built in 1994, this campus has two sports halls, an indoor swimming pool, auditorium and multi-purpose halls, and four main teaching blocks that are linked by open walkways.
-There are sea views everywhere you look, and plenty of wide open spaces for students to perform it.
+There are sea views everywhere you look, and plenty of wide open spaces for students to perform in.

 The PTA has very active role at WIS, with responsibilities including school transport, the uniform shop, the WIS Life magazine for parents, and fundraising.